-Porcelain Wood Tile Hardy Miel comes in a natural wood background color with lots of knots and grains mimicking a distressed wood effect.
+Porcelain Wood Tile Hardy Miele comes in a natural wood background color with lots of knots and grains mimicking a distressed wood effect.
 However, unlike most distressed wood style tiles, Hardy Blanco has low contrast graphics toning down such effect and making this tile a fantastic choice for almost everyone looking for a natural wood style floors.
 9×48 rectified porcelain tile from Spain.

 The hardness of the tile is measured by its water absorption.
 Moreover, water absorption is the only distinction between ceramic and porcelain tile.
 Ceramic products with water absorption of 0.5% and lower are porcelain tiles.
 Therefore water absorption is the only technical value to determine a tile’s durability.
-Porcelain Wood Tile Hardy Miel comes with water absorption of 0.5% or below.
+Porcelain Wood Tile Hardy Miele comes with water absorption of 0.5% or below.

 Glaze is the final layer of most tiles.
 It largely consists of liquid glass.
 It can be matte or glossy.